If you are wondering If it is safe for you to drink Thai iced tea during Pregnancy the good news is that it can be consumed in moderation.

 As well as high levels of caffeine, most brands of Thai iced tea contain lots of sugar.
 It is advised that women should consume approximately 30mg of sugar per day while pregnant.

-High blood sugar levels in pregnancy can lead to problems with your baby’s growth and can also lead to your baby being born early.
-If you consume a lot of sugar early on in your pregnancy your chances of miscarriage will increase.
+High blood sugar levels in pregnancy can lead to problems with your baby’s growth and lead to your baby being born early.
+If you consume a lot of sugar early on in your pregnancy, your chances of miscarriage will increase.

 As a guide, there are 24 g of sugar in a standard Hershey’s bar and 11 g on average in a can of soda.